 Photo: Karolina Kuras.

 Granlund joined ABT Studio Company in 2014, became an apprentice with the main Company in April 2016, and joined the corps de ballet in October 2016.
 She was promoted to Soloist in September 2022.
-Her repertoire includes a Porcelain Princess in Aurora’s Wedding, a Shade in La Bayadère, a Flower Girl in Don Quixote, Canteen Keeper, one of the Nutcracker’s Sisters, and the Chinese Dance in Alexei Ratmansky’s The Nutcracker, Youngest Sister in Pillar of Fire, The Swallow in The Seasons, the pas de trois and a little swan in Swan Lake, and featured roles in Deuce Coupe, In the Upper Room, and A Time There Was.
+Her repertoire includes a Porcelain Princess in Aurora’s Wedding, a Shade in La Bayadère, a Flower Girl in Don Quixote, the peasant pas de deux and Moyna in Giselle, Columbine, Canteen Keeper, one of the Nutcracker’s Sisters, and the Chinese Dance in Alexei Ratmansky’s The Nutcracker, Youngest Sister in Pillar of Fire, The Swallow in The Seasons, the pas de trois and a little swan in Swan Lake, Princess Praline in Whipped Cream, and featured roles in Deuce Coupe, In the Upper Room, Songs of Bukovina, and A Time There Was.
 She created featured roles in Collage & Creed, Convivium, and Praedicere.

-ABT is grateful to Daniel Healy and the Margaret King Moore Dancer Award for supporting the Dancer Fund in honor of Breanne Granlund.
+ABT is grateful to Daniel Healy for supporting the Dancer Fund in honor of Breanne Granlund.

 * created role